nus-cs2103-AY2223S1/ip/docs/README.md

 or Luna will not be able to save your tasks to storage! ⚡️**
 <br/><br/>

-<a name="features"></a>
-## Features ☁️

-### Add and delete tasks

-A lot of stuff to do?
-Add or delete different types of tasks to keep track!
-- todo 🌸
-- deadline 🌺
-- event 🌼

-### Update task statuses

-Completed your task?
-- Mark your task as done 🍃

-Still need to work on more on your task?
-- Unmark your task 🍂

-### View and search for tasks
-- List and view all your tasks 🌷
-- Search by keyword for specific tasks 🌹
-<br/><br/>

 <a name="user-guide"></a>
 ## User Guide 🌙